-Prior to joining Growth Energy, Emily served as Vice President of Communications for the Consumer Healthcare Products Association (CHPA) and as the Executive Director of the CHPA Educational Foundation.
+Prior to joining Growth Energy, Skor served as vice president of communications for the Consumer Healthcare Products Association (CHPA) and as the executive director of the CHPA Educational Foundation.
 At CHPA, the national trade association advocating for expanded consumer access to affordable over-the-counter medicines, Skor led the industry’s public affairs, strategic communications, and marketing.

-Before joining CHPA in February 2011, Emily was Senior Vice President at Dezenhall Resources, a nationally recognized crisis management firm.
+Before joining CHPA in February 2011, Skor was senior vice president at Dezenhall Resources, a nationally recognized crisis management firm.
 For over a decade, she led high-stakes communications campaigns for Fortune 100 companies and industry trade groups to protect business and mitigate the impact of issues, scrutiny, policy change and competition on brands, products, and corporate reputation.
 Skor managed successful campaigns that encompassed media, advocacy, coalition-building and consumer education.

 Skor graduated Phi Beta Kappa from Wellesley College.
 She lives in Washington, D.C. with her husband and two children.
 She is a trustee of Aidan Montessori School and serves on the board of directors of Madeline Island Chamber Music.